 A rare case of a sequel that’s nearly as good as its predecessor.
 When a Stranger Calls Back doesn’t feel like something made to cash in on a previous success.
 This taut thriller stays close to the style and themes of the original 1979 movie while creating new twists of its own.
 When a Stranger Calls Back also does a good job providing a natural progression of the characters from the first movie.

 When a Stranger Calls Back was made for cable TV so I was really expecting a sub-par production, but I was pleasantly surprised.
-I guess the key was to keep director-writer Fred Walton (April Fool’s Day and The Rosary Murders), who had made his feature film debut with the original, holding the reins.
+I guess the key was to keep director-writer Fred Walton (April Fool’s Day), who had made his feature film debut with the original, holding the reins.
 Walton is able to catch lightning in a bottle twice — this guy knows how to create a creepy atmosphere.